Labrador Retriever facts

 When you bring your cat home, you may need to make a few introductions to other cats, dogs, or children who live in the house.
 How these introductions go will depend partly on the personality and temperament of your new cat.

-Some cats will be completely comfortable right off the bat acting as if they own the place the minute they step in the door.
+Some cats will be completely comfortable right off the bat, acting as if they own the place the minute they step in the door.
 Others will be nervous and may go into hiding for a while.
-That’s OK.
+That’s okay.
 Just give them plenty of time to get acclimated and start exploring at their own pace.

-After awhile, you can start letting the two cats spend time together in the same room, but only under careful supervision.
+After a while, you can start letting the two cats spend time together in the same room, but only under careful supervision.
 If you notice any signs of aggression, such as backing away, arching the back, or hissing, separate the cats and try again another time.
-If they seem to get along, you can let them interact for increasingly longer periods of time.
+If they seem to get along, you can let them interact for increasingly longer periods.

 With this combination, it’s best to do everything you can to make the introduction as calm and stress-free as possible for everyone involved, especially the cat.
 If your dog is rambunctious, you may want to tire them out with a long walk beforehand.
-You should also use a leash during the first encounter to keep control of the dog, so the cat can set the pace of the engagement.
+It would be best if you also use a leash during the first encounter to keep control of the dog so that the cat can set the pace of the engagement.

 Introductions between cats and kids will vary depending on the age of the children.
 If your kids are old enough to understand what’s going on and follow instructions, you can explain that they need to give the cat time to get used to new people and surroundings.
 Tell them to approach the cat slowly rather than scooping their new furry friend up in their arms right away.

-While many cats make a smooth adjustment to a new home, some may have a tougher time getting used to an unfamiliar environment.
+While many cats make a smooth adjustment to a new home, some may have a more challenging time adjusting to an unfamiliar environment.
 These cats may start exhibiting behavior problems, like constant meowing, going outside the litter box, or scratching at the furniture even though there’s a perfectly good scratching post waiting for those claws.

-Issues like these can be caused by stress, but they can also be the result of an underlying health issue.
+Issues like these can be caused by stress, but they can also result from an underlying health issue.
 For example, not using the litter box properly can be a sign of a urinary tract infection.
 It’s a good idea to take your cat to the vet to see what’s going on.
-Your vet or an animal behaviorist can also recommend treatment, such as an anti-anxiety medication, if the issue is due to stress.
+Your vet or an animal behaviorist can also recommend treatment, such as an anti-anxiety medication if the issue is due to stress.

-Behavior issues can cause big headaches for pet parents and can result in the cats being brought back to a shelter.
-This is why ASPCA Pet Health Insurance offers coverage for the diagnosis and treatment of behavior issues.
+Behavior issues can cause big headaches for pet parents and result in the cats being brought back to a shelter.
 If your cat is having a behavior issue, please seek professional help.